-Because this is such a significant decrease, the state is proposing to phased in the new rate over the remaining two years of the waiver, to allow providers and participants time to adjust and adapt to the new rate.
-The phase in schedule that the state is currently proposing is to move to a single payment tier effective January 1, 2019, at the composite average rate of \$80.33, and then reduce the rate by \$4.36 every six months: On July 1, 2019, the rate will decreased to \$75.97; on January 1, 2020, the rate will decreased to \$71.61; on July 1, 2020, the rate will decreased to \$67.25; and on January 1, 2021, for the final month of the waiver, the rate will-should have decreased to the actuary's recommended rate of \$62.89.
-This phase in schedule is the reason that the average unit cost for the composite tier in WY5 is lower than WY4.
-The state submitted an Appendix K to suspend the final rate decrease and is requesting that under the renewal that the rate remain at the current rate of \$67.25.
+Because this is such a significant decrease, the state is proposing to phased-in the new rate over the remaining two years of the waiver, to allow providers and participants time to adjust and adapt to the new rate.
+The phase-in schedule that the state is currently proposing is to move to a single payment tier effective January 1, 2019, at the composite average rate of \$80.33, and then reduce the rate by \$4.36 every six months: On July 1, 2019, the rate will decreased to \$75.97; on January 1, 2020, the rate will-decreased to \$71.61; on July 1, 2020, the rate will-decreased to \$67.25; and on January 1, 2021, for the final month of the waiver, the rate will should have decreased to the actuary's recommended rate of \$62.89, but did not due to restrictions under the CARES act.
+This phase-in schedule is the reason that the average unit cost for the composite tier in WY5 is lower than WY4Currently the state is operating under regulations of the CARES Act, which precludes the state from further reductions, so the rate remains at \$67.25 until these regulations are lifted.